Transport in Mumbai: Sea-links

-As of 2024, Mumbai currently has 3 major operational or under construction sea-links:
+As of 2024, Mumbai currently has 4 major operational or under-construction sea-links:

 The Bandra–Worli Sea Link bridge is one of the longest bridges in the country, opened in 2009.
 It connects the suburbs of Bandra and Worli, and carries around 32,000 vehicles daily as of 2018.

-The Mumbai Trans Harbour Link (officialy the Shri Atal Bihari Vajyapee Sewri-Nhava Sheva Atal Setu) is the longest bridge in India.
+The Mumbai Trans Harbour Link (officially the Shri Atal Bihari Vajpayee Sewri-Nhava Sheva Atal Setu) is the longest bridge in India.
 It was opened on 12 January 2024, when Prime Minister Narendra Modi inaugurated the bridge.
 It connects Mumbai with Navi Mumbai and is 21.8 kilometers in length.
 The bridge runs between the localities of Sewri in South Mumbai to Ulwe of Navi Mumbai.

-The Coastal Road (officially the Chhatrapati Sambhaji Maharaj Coastal Motorway) is an under construction 8-lane, 29.2-km long expressway that will run along Mumbai's western coastline.
+The Coastal Road (officially the Chhatrapati Sambhaji Maharaj Coastal Motorway) is an 8-lane, 29.2 km long expressway that runs along Mumbai's western coastline.
 It will connect the locality of Marine Lines in the south to Mumbai and Kandivali in the North.
-It is projected to be used by 130,000 vehicles daily and to reduce travel time between South Mumbai and the Western Suburbs from 2 hours to 40 minutes.
+It is projected to be used by 130,000 vehicles daily and reduces travel time between South Mumbai and the Western Suburbs from 2 hours to 40 minutes.
 Its first phase was inaugurated on 11 March 2024.
+Its second phase was inaugurated on June 10, 2024.
+On January 26, 2025 (Republic Day), the northbound bridge connecting with the Bandra Worli Sea link was inaugurated.
+On August 14, 2025, Chief Minister of Maharashtra Devendra Fadnavis inaugurated a 5 km promenade stretching from Priyadarshini Park to Worli sea face as a public recreation ground.
+After that, a melody road was inaugurated, playing the song Jai Ho, Finishing the Mumbai Coastal Road project.